-In addition to subject-specific knowledge, you will develop skills in critical thinking and analysis, problem solving, presentation skills and direct work with individuals and groups.
-The programme is relevant for both experienced practitioners and those who are contemplating a career in Adult Social Care.
+In addition to subject specific knowledge, you will develop skills in critical thinking and analysis, problem solving, presentation skills and direct work with individuals and groups.
+The programme is relevant for both experienced practitioners and those who are contemplating a career in adult social care.

-Being employed or doing voluntary work in a Health and Social Care setting for a minimum of 12 hours per week is essential
+– Be employed or doing voluntary work in a health and social care setting for a minimum of 12 hours per week is essential

 The top-up year contains a range of core and optional modules focusing on more complex work with adults.
 In addition, you will complete an independent research project on a topic of your choice, this will allow you to draw from your growing theoretical knowledge and complete empirical research supported by a supervisor.

 Your course will include psychological, historical, cultural, sociological, socio-political and philosophical viewpoints, delivered through a combination of taught sessions and employer-supported work-based learning, giving you an ideal combination of learning methods.